stellar/soroban-quest/quests/5-custom-types/README.md

 while it might represent a Stellar account, or a Stellar contract, you can treat it the same no matter what type of `Address` you're dealing with.

-For invoking contracts, we used to pass a hex string for the contract's `--id` argument.
-The `contract_id` and the `contract_address` both represent the same underlying data, and you can think of them as though they are interchangeably.
-Converting between the two representations can be done using [this very simple endpoint][strkey-hex].
-Use it like this:

-- `https://rpciege.com/convert/<hex-encoded-contract-id>` will return to you the corresponding `contract_address`
-- `https://rpciege.com/convert/<strkey-contract-address>` will return to you the corresponding `contract_id`

-To make sure we're on the same page, here's those two values for native Lumens on Futurenet:

-- Contract
-  ID: `7dc1ecdf9335199fc9918dbe0c732ce1d1146aa8f29cc9c360afc6a747ae94df`
-- Contract Address: `CB64D3G7SM2RTH6JSGG34DDTFTQ5CFDKVDZJZSODMCX4NJ2HV2KN7OHT`

 Invoke the `c_part` function to create an account `Participant` using something
 like: